mozilla/application-services/docs/building.md

 ## Android development

-Roughly you need Java 8, the Android SDK, the NDK R20 and a bunch of environment variables.
+Roughly you need Java 8, the Android SDK and a bunch of environment variables.
 Your best friend is the following command:

 ```